How to Identify and Get Rid of Plaque on Teeth

 Plaque is a sticky film that bacteria sticks to.
 It’s that sticky, slippery, or fuzzy coating you feel on your teeth when you first wake up in the morning.
 The bacteria that stick produce acid, which harms your teeth and will cause tooth decay.

 Plaque is pretty hard to see with the naked eye since it’s often the same color as your teeth.
-That’s why it is important to keep up with your dentist appointments since dentists have special equipment to detect and remove plaque.
+That’s why keeping up with your dentist appointments is important since dentists have special equipment to detect and remove.
 Your best bet for detecting plaque at home is by feeling your teeth with your tongue for any “fuzzy” areas and making sure to brush and floss properly.

 The best way to remove plaque is by brushing and flossing regularly.
 An electric toothbrush may be recommended to help remove plaque.
-Studies also show that toothpaste with baking soda was deemed helpful for removing plaque.
+Studies also show that toothpaste with baking soda was deemed helpful.

 Like most problems that can happen in your mouth, the best way to prevent plaque is by practicing good oral hygiene.